Swami Vivekananda in Southern California

 February 6, 1900

-Vivekananda visited Throop Polytechnic Institute and Manual Training School which developed into Cal Tech.
-Impressed with the concept of this school, Swamiji introduced the idea into India.
+Swami Vivekananda visited Throop Polytechnic Institute and Manual Training School, which developed into Cal Tech.
+Impressed with the concept of this school, Swamiji introduced the idea in India.
+There is a plaque on the outer wall of the present building at that corner identifying the location as the site of old Throop Institute Swamiji had visited.